WELCOME TO GMS ACCOUNTING ONLINE HELP

 Function

 Holds information regarding employee classes that is used in payroll processing and month end cost allocation procedures.
+GMS recommends setting up classes based on the Fringe Benefits employees are eligible for.
+For example, Class 1 Full-time all benefits, Class 2 Full-time no retirement, etc.

 Operating Instructions

-Class: Enter a numeric value for the new class
+A Class: Enter a numeric value for the new class

-Description: Enter a description/title for the class.
+B Description: Enter a description/title for the class.

-Year Hours: Enter the total number of working hours available in the year for each class of employee.
+C Year Hours: Enter the total number of working hours available in the year for each class of employee.
 For example, employees who work 40 hours per week, 52 weeks per year, the answer would be 2080.

-SS: Place a checkmark in this box if Social Security taxes are to be withheld from this class of employee.
+F SS: Place a checkmark in this box if Social Security taxes are to be withheld from this class of employee.

 Med: Place a checkmark in this box if Medicare taxes are to be withheld from this class of employee.